LottieFiles/dotlottie-rs/BUILD_SYSTEM.md

 ## Build System

-The build system uses GNU `make` to build all artifacts for `android`, `apple`, and `wasm`.
+The build system uses GNU `make` to build all artifacts for `android`, `apple`, `wasm`, and `native`.
 This documentation provides some low-level implementation details relating to these builds.
 You can use this information to better understand how the builds work in order to extend the build system and make changes to it.